jerseycheese/BootHillGM/Docs/ComponentBreakdown.md

   - Balancing AI response time with user experience
   - Ensuring consistent and appropriate AI-generated content
   - Handling edge cases in character attribute values and combinations
-- **Next Steps:**
-  - Implement CharacterSheet component for displaying and potentially editing character information
-  - Add functionality for generating random character attributes for quicker testing
-  - Refine AI prompts and descriptions for more engaging and thematic responses
-  - Enhance character summary generation for more detailed and contextual descriptions

 ### 6. NarrativeEngine
 - **Main Functionality:** Generates and manages basic storylines and narrative elements